instructure/imperium/README.md

 Imperium.configure do |config|
   # Connection values can be specified separately
   config.host = 'consul.example.com'
   config.port = 8585
   config.ssl = false

   # Or, as a url (this is equivilant to the example above).
   config.url = 'http://consul.example.com:8585'

-  confg.token = 'super-sekret-value'
+  config.token = 'super-sekret-value'
 end

 # If you want a client that uses some other configuration values without altering